oxford-arc/arc-software-guide/docs/source/apps/arc_pytorch.rst

    [user@htc-g048 ~]$ export CONPREFIX=$DATA/arc_pytorch
    [user@htc-g048 ~]$ conda activate $CONPREFIX

-As the PyTorch binary installed by ``pip`` may be build for specific CUDA compute capabilities, when the environment is active you can run the following command to ascertain which compute capabilities the environment requires::
+As the PyTorch binary installed by ``pip`` will be built for specific CUDA compute capabilities, when the environment is active you can run the following command to ascertain which compute capabilities the environment requires::

   [user@htc-g048 ~]$ python /apps/common/bin/pytorch-gpu-cc.py